flamerten/Embedded-Systems-Application-Notes/README.md

 According to [Michigan State University](https://www.egr.msu.edu/classes/ece480/capstone/docs/app_note.html), an application note is a focused description of **how to** do something.
 It typically includes an introduction to the topic, precise implementation details, results, and recommendations.

 While [curated collections of software engineering papers](https://interviewready.io/blog/white-papers-worth-reading-for-software-engineers) are common, resources for embedded systems engineers are scattered.
 This repository aims to bridge that gap by providing a structured, accessible library of application notes that are both practical and insightful.
+Application notes here should be generic enough to be useful to anyone interested in that topic and not specific to a chip.
+For instance the application note __AN4907 VL53L0X ranging module cover window guidelines__ would be too specific and not useful unless you are using the VLX53L0X.

 Contributions are welcome!
 If you know a useful application note, feel free to submit a pull request or open an issue with details.